Skip to main content

 The CSP form-action directive restricts which URLs can be used as the target of form submissions from a given context.
 Certain Chromium-based internet browsers (e.g. Google Chrome and Microsoft Edge) enforce the form-action directive through the entire redirect chain (if any).
 Other non-Chromium-based browsers only check the first redirect in the chain (e.g. Firefox).
 For Chromium-based browsers, upon form submission, any attempts to redirect to a url not explicitly listed as a form-action source will violate the CSP directive and cause a failure to load and a console error.

-This error occurs when Service Providers attempt to redirect users to a url that is not registered in the Redirect URLs field in the Login.gov Dashboard configuration.
+This error occurs when Service Providers attempt to redirect users to a url that is not registered in the Redirect URLs field in the Login.gov Portal configuration.
 All urls that users could be redirected to, even as a passthrough, need to be included in the list of Redirect URLs.

 Solution:

-Login.gov uses the a US Web Design System (USWDS) components on our websites.
-The current version (USWDS 3.0.0) supports the newest versions of Chrome, Firefox, and Safari.
+Login.gov uses the US Web Design System (USWDS) components on our websites.
+The current version (USWDS 3) supports the newest versions of Chrome, Firefox, and Safari.
 Internet Explorer 11 (IE11) is no longer officially supported and therefore is not recommended for use with Login.gov.
 If you experience issues connecting with Login.gov, try using one of the recommended browsers before contacting technical support.

 Other Application Issues